 Your roof can experience issues due to harsh weather conditions and accidents, and when it’s reaching the end of its lifespan.
 Neglecting your roof and delaying repairs can result in major issues that are expensive to address.
 Experts recommend having your roof inspected at least once a year and after a severe storm.

-At Summit Renovation, Inc, we specialize in installing metal, asphalt and flat roofs.
+At Summit Renovation, we specialize in installing metal, asphalt and flat roofs.
 You can also count on us for your storm damage repair needs.
-Call us at (205) 994-6383, or fill out our contact form to get a free quote.
+Call us at (205) 994-6383, or fill out our contact form to get a free estimate.